 Finally, always figure out what you’ll be doing for trash and bathroom trips.
 There are hundreds of buckets, cans, collapsible containers, and other options that you can use to collect trash.
 Many campgrounds come with dumpsters.
 Even if there aren’t any nearby, you can tie off the bag and place it in the dumpster when you leave.

 As far as bathroom trips are concerned, there aren’t many choices when you’re camping in a minivan.
 Some people prefer the classic bucket-and-bag setup, but others aren’t as comfortable trying it out.
-Before you book a campsite, locate all of the nearby bathrooms.
+So before you book a campsite, locate all of the nearby bathrooms.
 Building a sewage system in a minivan isn’t viable because it’s too small of a space.

 You can go camping out of almost any vehicle if you want to.
 There are quite a few minivans to try out, but the ten choices on the list above are the best around.
 You can choose based on body style, interior space, reliability, comfort, advanced features, and more.
 Try to write down a list of your requirements before you buy anything.